-Cleaning will take extra time – we now have to “double clean” – first our usual high level cleaning, and then going over everything again with a virucidal sanitiser.
-We have invested in an Ultra Violet C lamp, which will ensure the soft furnishings etc are also disinfected.
-This means that we need extra time for each changeover, so arrival and departure times will now be 5pm arrival (rather than 4pm), and 9.30 am departure (rather than the usual 10am).
+Cleaning will take extra time as we currently have to “double clean” everything.
+We have an Ultra Violet C lamp, which ensures the soft furnishings etc are also disinfected.
+This means that we need extra time for each changeover, so arrival and departure times will now be 4.30 pm arrival (rather than 4pm), and 10.00 am departure (rather than the usual 10am).
 We understand it is inconvenient, but it is really important that you allow us this extra time to ensure your safety.
 Please help us by observing these times.

 Septic Tank – Please DO NOT use bleach or anti-bacterial products in the sink, as they will upset the septic tank.
 The cleaning materials supplied are eco-friendly and will not upset the water treatment system.

-In addition to our usual welcome packs, we will provide a liquid hand sanitiser in every bathroom/cloakroom, and a bottle of EN14476 compliant virucidal spray for each property.
+In addition to our usual welcome packs, we will provide liquid hand sanitiser in every property.

-Please strip your beds before leaving – not glamorous, on the last day of your holiday, we know.
-However, as 7/10 people who have had the antibody test did not have any symptoms, the Government is advising we have to assume that someone in your party COULD be carrying the virus.
-The main route for contracting the virus is airborne, and it is considered that removing bedding could make the virus airborne, which is why they advise asking guests to strip the beds themselves.
+Please strip your beds before leaving.
+We know its not glamorous to do on the last day of your holiday, however, as we are now all aware, many people can be carrying the virus without symptoms and it is therefore feasible that someone in your party COULD be carrying COVID19.
+The main route for contracting the virus is airborne, and removing bedding which is generally shaken and lifted in the air could make the virus airborne, which is why it is recommended to ask guests to strip the beds themselves.

 Please empty all bins (including bathroom bins) and put into the outside bins.

 Please fill the dishwasher with a full load of crockery and cutlery and set it running before leaving (do not empty it).